tony-waters/tony-waters.github.io/_posts/2026-05-28-Terraform-an-application.md

 Using Terraform I want to:

-1. create a `kind` cluster
+1. create a `kind` cluster with 3 nodes
 2. make Docker run `cloud-provider-kind` for the Gateway
 3. have Helm install Postgres, pgadmin, and Prometheus/Grafana
-4. deploy and seed the Spring REST application
+4. deploy and seed 5 replicas of the Spring REST application

 I ended up creating 3 Terraform installations: